When you arrive

 - 4. Attend the induction activities

-Keep an eye on your academic induction timetable on Study Direct to make sure you don't miss out on any compulsory sessions (they're good for you, honest).
-Your school will also be arranging some social activities which they should be contacting you about before you arrive.
+Keep an eye on your Welcome Events calendar on the SussexMobile app or the Sussex website to make sure you don't miss out on any compulsory sessions (they're good for you, honest).
+Your school will also be arranging some social activities which will appear on the same calendar.

 - 5. Check out the Freshers Fair and other events